 Where possible, the school will avoid administering non-prescription medicine.
 However, we may do so, if requested by the parent, if it will facilitate the child attending school and continuing their learning.
 This will usually be for a short period only, perhaps to finish a course of antibiotics, to apply a lotion or the administration of paracetamol for toothache or other pain.
 However, such medicines will only be administered in school where it would be detrimental to a child’s health if it were not administered during the day, and must be reviewed no more than 5 days after the initial authorisation.

 If non-prescription medication is to be administered, then the parent/carer must complete an Administration of Medicine Consent form (Appendix 1), and the same procedure will be followed as for prescription medication.
 The medicine must be provided in its original container, with dosage information on it.
 The parent’s instructions will be checked against the dosage information, and this will not be exceeded.

 Medicines will only be administered by members of staff who have been trained in the safe administration of medicines.
 This will usually be the first aider or member of the office staff, but in their absence another appropriately trained member of staff may carry it out.
 Appropriate training will be arranged for the administration of any specialist medication (e.g. adrenaline via an epipen, Buccal midazolam, insulin etc.) Staff should not administer such medicines until they have been trained to do so.
-A list of all staff trained in administration of medicines will be maintained by the Welfare Assistant.
-The SENCo will maintain a record of staff trained in specialist medication for children with Health Care Plans.
+A list of all staff trained in administration of medicines will be maintained by the Lead First Aider.
+The Lead First Aider will also maintain a record of staff trained in specialist medication for children with Health Care Plans.

 In line with “Guidance on the use of emergency salbutamol inhalers in schools” March 2015, the school will keep emergency reliever (blue) inhalers for the emergency use of children whose own inhaler is not available for any reason.
 They will be stored in the Medical Room, along with appropriate spacers.
-Parents must sign a “Consent form: use of emergency salbutamol inhaler” (Appendix 4) to consent to their child being allowed to use the emergency inhaler.
+Parents must sign a “Consent form: use of emergency salbutamol inhaler” (available from the school office) to consent to their child being allowed to use the emergency inhaler.
 These will be kept in the Asthma file in the Medical Room.

 It is important that as children get older they should be encouraged to take responsibility and manage their own medication.
 This should be clearly set out in the child’s health care plan in agreement with the parents, bearing in mind the safety of other pupils.